 - 100g/1 cup white cabbage

 - 3 green onions, green parts cut into 2 inch pieces, white parts sliced

-- 1 tbsp vegan tsuyu/dashi stock or vegan Worcestershire sauce
+- 1 tablespoon vegan tsuyu/dashi stock or vegan Worcestershire sauce

 - Prepare the vegetables by cutting the carrot into very thin slices, finely slicing the cabbage, and removing the stems from large mushrooms (they tend to get firm) and trim the stem on the small ones.
 Cut the mushrooms into bite-sized pieces.

 - Cook the udon noodles according to package instructions if using dry noodles.
 Rinse in cool water after cooking.

 - In a wok or large pan heat the oil and add the cabbage, carrots, mushrooms and the white sections of the green onions.
 Stir fry for 5-7 minutes.
 They should be cooked but still firm to the bite.
 The volume of the vegetables will reduce by half.

 - Add the udon noodles and the rest of the green onions to the pan along with soy sauce, mirin and dashi stock.
 Toss to combine and heat through for 2-3 minutes.
 Drizzle with sesame oil before serving if desired.
 Taste and add salt if needed.